The 30% Tax Facility

-Recognising that highly skilled migrants and researchers are needed to further strengthen the Dutch economy, culture, and research fields, alongside the fast tracked registration process, the Dutch government also offers the 30% Tax Facility, which covers up to 30% of an employee’s remuneration as a tax-free expense allowance in compensation for extraterritorial costs, without having to provide evidence for these costs.
+Recognising that highly skilled migrants and researchers are needed to further strengthen the Dutch economy, culture, and research fields, alongside the fast-tracked registration process, the Government of the Netherlands also offers the 30% Tax Facility, which covers up to 30% of an employee’s remuneration as a tax-free expense allowance in compensation for extraterritorial costs, without having to provide evidence for these costs.

-The 30% facility applies to if the employees was recruited outside of the Netherlands or seconded from a country other than the Netherlands to work in the Netherlands.
+The 30% Tax Facility applies to if the employees was recruited outside of the Netherlands or seconded from a country other than the Netherlands to work in the Netherlands.
 Conditions including the following apply to making use of the 30% facility:

 - The employee is recruited from another country by the employer, or is sent from another country to the employer;

-- The employee has specific expertise that is not or is only barely available on the Dutch employment market;
+- The employee has specific expertise that is not or is only barely available in the employment market in the Netherlands;

 - The employee has a valid decision.